Carmendelope/unified-logging/README.md

 ### Integration tests

-The following table contains the variables that activate the integration tests
+The following table contains the variables that activate the integration tests.

  | Variable  | Example Value | Description |
  | ------------- | ------------- |------------- |